 A 50ft Steam Picket aboard HMS Nelson.

-A 50ft Steam Picket aboard HMS Hood, with either the 42 or 45 launch in the background.
+A 50ft Steam Picket aboard HMS Hood, with a 42 motor launch in the background.

 HMS Hood’s 50 ft Steam Picket in Vancouver.